KrupalWarale/SmartAgriculture-Smart-Plant-Monitoring-and-Disease-Detection-System/README.md

 ## Usage

 *   **Disease Detection:** Navigate to the "Leaf Disease" section, upload an image of a plant leaf, and receive immediate predictions on potential diseases and their confidence levels.
-Sample images for testing can be found in the `static/uploads` directory. https://github.com/KrupalWarale/SmartAgriculture-Smart-Plant-Monitoring-and-Disease-Detection-System/tree/main/static/uploads
+Sample images for testing can be found in the `static/uploads` directory. [click here](https://github.com/KrupalWarale/SmartAgriculture-Smart-Plant-Monitoring-and-Disease-Detection-System/tree/main/static/uploads)

     Here's an example of a diseased leaf image:
     ![Sample Diseased Leaf](static/uploads/Alternaria_Leaf_resized.jpg)